99 Survival Acronyms and Terms Preppers Use

 Prepping Terms

-Besides abbreviating almost everything, there are a few words that preppers like to use.
+Besides abbreviating almost everything, there are a few words and prepping terms that preppers like to use.
 They include:

 100 mph tape: A beefy duct tape popularized by the military with superior adhesive and weather resistance.